 Prototype is a noun or a verb.
 As a noun it refers to a model that is the first of its kind.
-As a verb (prototyping) refers to making a prototype or the design process using prototypes.
+As a verb (prototyping) it refers to making a prototype or the design process using prototypes.
 What are prototypes used for?
 They are used to validate and verify ideas.
 Why use prototypes?
-Because they are cheaper and quicker to make and can give immediate feedback.
+Because they are cheaper and quicker to make then the ultimate device and can give immediate feedback.

 There are many morals for this story.
 A simple prototype can verify ideas.
-A simple prototype can give more ideas about the product.
-A simple prototype can be used to demonstrate the product to users.
+A simple prototype can give you more ideas about the product.
+A simple prototype can be used to demonstrate the product to others.

 Prototypes can be categorized as low fidelity prototypes (e.g. paper prototypes) and high fidelity prototypes.
 Low fidelity prototypes do not look much like the final device.
 They are not made from the same materials as the final device and do not have all the functionality of the final device.
 Low fidelity prototype can simulate some of the interactions, but perhaps not all the subtleties of the interaction.

 High fidelity prototypes look more like the final device.
 Your final design is an example of a high fidelity prototype.
 They may have some of the functions of the final product.
 They can test more of the subtleties of the interactions.
 But they take more time to make.
 Frequently after making a high fidelity functioning prototype, the design team or management is reluctant to throw-away the prototype, and attempt to evolve the final device from the prototype.
 This is not always the way to achieve the best product.